Awesome-Support/Awesome-Support/readme.txt

 * New Feature
 	* Add attachments when you print tickets.
 You can enable or disable this option on the print screen.
 * Tweak
-	* We updated the select field under the User profile to select and search field.
+	* We updated the assigned agent field, in the ticket details page in the back end to a select and search field.
 This is useful when there are hundreds of agents in the list.
 * Fix
 	* Fixed Deprecated error message.
 	* We fixed some warning messages for PHP 8.0.